jessiestang/visualization_challenge_brain_plasticity/README.md

-#  Scientific visualizations of the neuron network activity and plasticity
+#  Scientific visualizations of the neuronal network activity (calcium levels) and plasticity (synaptic rewiring)

 Repository and project owned by: Xuening Tang, Luka Waronig (association with: University of Amsterdam)

 This repository contains visualization tools and analysis scripts developed for exploring neuronal network simulations of plasticity changes in the human brain, inspired by the IEEE SciVis Contest 2023.

 Brain plasticity, the brain's ability to reorganize and form new synaptic connections, is fundamental to learning, memory formation, and recovery from injury.
-This project provides interactive visualizations and analysis pipelines to understand the dynamics of neuronal networks, focusing on calcium signaling, synaptic connections, and temporal patterns of neural activity.
+This project provides scientific visualizations and analysis pipelines to understand the dynamics of neuronal networks, focusing on calcium signaling, synaptic connections, and temporal patterns of neural activity.

 ## Dataset